Mutable Principal

 The resolver always wins.
 If you set both a static principal and a resolver, the resolver's return value is used for every call.
 The static principal is ignored while a resolver is active.

-Contracts with mutable principals
+Rulesets with mutable principals

 Per-tenant rate limits